rjmcginness/FishingStories/README.md

 Design accommodates the addition of a new user on registration and separate addition of administrators.
 The register endpoint will create and angler record and associate this with the new user.
 A separate management app can be built to register administrators.

+6/15/2022
+Major change.
+Split up admin and frontend.
+Changes layout to accommodate this, placing db, model, etc in src folder.
+This change is accompanied by the addition of werkzeug.middleware.dispatcher.DispatcherMiddleware to allow routing to the admin or frontend apps.
+This will facilitate the differences in functionality of a regular user and admin.
+The current implementation works for starting both apps on a development werkzeug wsgi server.
+Administrator endpoints will be prefixed with /admin.
+Need to finalize this change by being able to navigate back to frontend on logout of admin app.
+Then need to build, build, build endpoints.
+Plan had been to ensure relationships in data model were all functioning correctly today.
+The admin app will be used to do this, since the frontend functionality will be largely a subset of the admin functionality.
+The 6/14/2022 branch is the last containing a single app implementation.
+Once the version with middleware is completed, the 6/14/2022 branch could be fully implemented with the frontend.
+Their functionality should be identical, except for the routing to admin in the middleware-containing version.